What Are the Advantages and Disadvantages of Franchising?

 Franchises offer a business “playbook” and the support of a corporate team to help you operate their established business model.
 Franchises require you to follow their systems and procedures, and can limit the “creative freedoms” of the business owner.

-It is generally easier to get a loan for a franchise business compared to getting a loan for a new startup, independent business.
+It’s generally easier to get a loan for a franchise business compared to getting a loan for a new startup or independent business.
 Many established franchises are pre-registered with the Small Business Administration (SBA) and qualified candidates can receive fast-track financing through local banks that provide SBA-backed business loans.
-Big name franchises can have high initial investment costs that limit access to only well-financed candidates.
+Big-name franchises can have high initial investment costs that limit access to only well-financed candidates.

-Franchises offer pre-opening assistance like market analysis, site selection, design & construction, training, and grand-opening marketing programs.
-Most franchises charge recurring royalty fees, and other fees including marketing fees, training fees, technology fees that can reduce your overall profit potential.
+Franchises offer pre-opening assistance like market analysis, site selection, design and construction, training, and grand-opening marketing programs.
+Most franchises charge recurring royalty fees, and other fees including marketing fees, training fees, and technology fees that can reduce your overall profit potential.

 Franchise companies have mass buying power, so product and supply costs are generally lower.
 Franchise companies can restrict where you can operate your business, the products you can sell, and the suppliers you can use for purchasing products and supplies.